History of the Boston Red Sox: Sale of Babe Ruth

-In his third year as owner, Frazee sold Babe Ruth to the rival New York Yankees on January 2, 1920 for $100,000.
+On December 26, 1919, Frazee reached an agreement to sell Babe Ruth to the rival New York Yankees for $125,000.
+The deal was not officially announced until January 5, 1920.
+In addition to the $125,000 agreed for Ruth, Frazee was given a loan of a $350,000.
 Ruth had just broken the single-season home run record, hitting 29 in 1919.
 Legend has it that Frazee did so in order to finance the Broadway play No, No, Nanette, starring "a friend", but the play did not open on Broadway until 1925 (the play is in fact what paid off the loan).

 During that period, the Red Sox, White Sox and Yankees had a détente; they were called "Insurrectos" because their actions antagonized league president Johnson.
 Although Frazee owned the Red Sox franchise, he did not own Fenway Park (it was owned by the Fenway Park Trust, which was in turn controlled by the Taylors), making his ownership a precarious one; Johnson could move another team into the ballpark.
 Frazee thus felt the need to purchase the park even though he was in debt (which he did in 1920).
 Further, providing the Yankees with a box office attraction would help that mediocre club, which had sided with him against Johnson and "the Loyal Five" clubs.
-He also needed cash to pay on the note he'd used to buy the Red Sox from Lannin.
+He also needed cash to pay on the note he had used to buy the Red Sox from Lannin.
 Finally, Ruth was considered a serious disciplinary problem, a reputation to be replicated in New York.
 Frazee moved to stabilize finances and cut distractions.
 It was a straight sale, no players in return.

 The sale of Babe Ruth came to be viewed as the beginning of the Yankees – Red Sox rivalry, described as the "Greatest Rivalry on Earth" by some journalists.
 The sale would later be attributed as the cause of the "Curse of the Bambino", a tongue-in-cheek curse blamed for the inability of the Red Sox to win the World Series, from 1918 to 2004.